odaywanghao/Cnn/README.md

 * le Cun (1989) *Generalization and Network Design Strategies*.
 * le Cun and Bengio (1995) *Convolutional Networks for Images, Speech and Time-Series*.
 * Fukushima (1980) *Neocognitron: A Self-organizing Neural Network Model for a Mechanism of Pattern Recognition Unaffected by Shift in Position*.
-* RumelHart, Hinton & Williams (1986) *Learning Representations by Back-Propagating Errors*.
+* Rumelhart, Hinton & Williams (1986) *Learning Representations by Back-Propagating Errors*.
 * Bouvrie (2006) *Notes on Convolutional Neural Networks*.